 Hip Replacement Surgery

-A hip replacement, also known as a total hip arthroplasty, is an operation to replace a damaged hip with an artificial joint.
-It involves the removal of the existing hip joint and the use of an artificial joint in its place.
-This can provide great relief to people who suffer from chronic hip pain, have injured their hip or have a condition such as osteoarthritis or hip dysplasia that are not well-managed with other treatment
+Hip replacement, also known as total hip arthroplasty, is an operation that replaces a damaged hip with an artificial joint.
+This can provide great relief from chronic hip pain and conditions like osteoarthritis or hip dysplasia that are not well-managed with other treatment

 - Steroid injections